Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Use-After-Free

 We can leverage a UAF vulnerability here, where we allocate 292 bytes of memory using `malloc`, and then free it using the `free` command.
-It is important that we allocate the same number of bytes that the `read_flag` function uses, otherwise it will use another Tcache bin.
+It is important that we allocate the same number of bytes that the `read_flag` function uses, otherwise it will use another TCACHE bin.

-#### Tcache Binning
+#### TCACHE Binning
 The heap allocator (GLIBC) doesn't just throw all freed memory into one big pile.
 It organizes freed chunks into "bins" based on their size.
 - A chunk of `128` bytes goes into Bin `#7`.
 - A chunk of `292` bytes goes into Bin `#17`.